 Option B - Written Response to a Question

 Please write your own answer to the question listed for your grade level.
 Students currently in Kindergarten may write their answers or dictate their answers to an older person.

-- For students in Kindergarten to Grade 1: Where is your favorite place?
-Why do you like it, and what do you do there?
-(Kindergartners may dictate their essay.)
+- For students in Kindergarten to Grade 1: What do you like to do on a rainy day?
+Do you like rainy days?
+Why or why not?
+(Kindergartners may dictate their response.)